UranusZS/machine_learning_study/README.md

 SVM                 -> perhaps the libsvm is better, will study future
 LogisticRegression  -> the case of the logistic regression algorithm of stochastic gradient descent method
+AdaBoost            -> the case of the adaboost algorithm